YourSwimLog.com

 With the characteristic yellow that colors basically all of their products, FINIS’ pull buoy offering does all the things you would hope from a pull buoy, including being constructed from a nice chafe-free material.

-The FINIS pull buoy is available in both an adult and a junior size.
+The FINIS pull buoy is available in both adult and junior sizes.

 FINIS Pull Buoy